jacobhal/visual-studio/README.md

 * Activate the File Member window: **Alt + \\**
 * Expand/shrink code selection: **Ctrl + W AND Ctrl + Shift + W**

+Personally I would recommend assinging Window.CloseDocumentWindow in Tools --> Options --> Keyboard to Ctrl + W and remove the Ctrl + W shortcut for Edit.SelectCurrentWord.
+This shortcut closes the currently open document/tab which is how Visual Studio Code and a lot of different editors work.

+You can then remap the ReSharper shortcuts for extend/shrink selection:
+1. ReSharper.ReSharper_ExtendSelection to Ctrl + B
+2. ReSharper.ReSharper_ShrinkSelection to Ctrl + Shift + B

 ## My favourite code snippets
 * **class**: Create a class
 * **ctor**: Create a constructor